google/go-containerregistry/cmd/crane/doc/crane_append.md

 ### Options

 ```
   -b, --base string         Name of base image to append to
   -h, --help                help for append
-  -f, --new_layer string   Path to tarball to append to image
+  -f, --new_layer strings   Path to tarball to append to image
   -t, --new_tag string      Tag to apply to resulting image
   -o, --output string       Path to new tarball of resulting image
 ```

 ### Options inherited from parent commands